SharePoint Online: Update List Items using PowerShell

 SharePoint Online: PnP PowerShell to Update List Item

-PowerShell is a powerful scripting language that can be used to automate a variety of tasks, including updates to SharePoint list items.
+PowerShell is a powerful scripting language that can be used to automate various tasks, including updates to SharePoint list items.
 In order to update a list item, you must first connect to your SharePoint site using PowerShell.
 Once you are connected, you can use the Get-PnPListItem cmdlet to retrieve the list item you wish to update.
 To update the item, simply use the Set-PnPListItem cmdlet, specifying the ID of the list item and the new values for the fields you wish to update.
 This cmdlet will automatically save your changes back to SharePoint.

 Here is how to update list items using PnP PowerShell in SharePoint Online using the Set-PnPListItem cmdlet.